NewYorkCityCouncil/park_equity_covid/README.md

 From the [Open Space (Parks)](https://data.cityofnewyork.us/Recreation/Open-Space-Parks-/g84h-jbjm), [Parks Properties](https://data.cityofnewyork.us/Recreation/Parks-Properties/enfh-gkve) and [Waterfront Access Map](https://data.cityofnewyork.us/City-Government/Waterfront-Access-Map-Data-Shapefile/388s-pnvc) datasets, features that were within 50 ft of an access point from the [Walk-to-a-Park Service Area](https://data.cityofnewyork.us/Recreation/Walk-to-a-Park-Service-area/5vb5-y6cv) were included as the set of parks, open space and recreation areas for analysis.
 This excludes cemeteries.
 For more information on what parks were included in NYC Parks **Walk-to-a-Park Service Area** dataset, please view their [data dictionary](https://data.cityofnewyork.us/api/views/5vb5-y6cv/files/d1a297b8-4819-4bb4-93e8-a59293779abb?download=true&filename=Walk-to-a-park_DataDictionary_20170901.xlsx).

 #### 10 Minute Walking Distance
 Using the access points from Walk-to-a-Park Service Area dataset, we created isochrone polygons or time-distance areas for each point.
 We used mapbox api for this process and selected a 10 minute walking distance parameter.
-The walking distance is set from the center of each census tract to the access point of each park.
-If the center of a census tract is within 10-minutes walking of any access point associated with a given park, it is designated as having access to that park.
+If the center of a census tract is within 10-minutes walking of any access point associated with a given park, then it is designated as having access to that park.

-#### Census Tract
+#### Square Feet Per Capita
+If a census tract is designated as having access to a park, then the square footage of that park is assigned to that census tract.
+The total amount of square footage of all the parks a census tract has access to is summed.
+The total amount of square footage is then divided by the population of that census tract to get square feet per capita.
+For larger parks, we do not assign the full square footage of the park to a census tract.
+The maximum amount assigned from a park was capped at 7,000,000 square feet.
+This number is roughly equivalent to 0.25 square miles and is 3 standard deviations above the average square footage of all the parks in NYC.

-#### Zip Code
+#### Zip Code Aggregation
+To compare the COVID-19 data to our open space access data, we needed to aggregate the census tracts up to the MODZCTA level.
+Census tract data is first aggregated to ZCTA5 level using the [Census crosswalk relationship file] (https://www2.census.gov/geo/docs/maps-data/data/rel/zcta_tract_rel_10.txt) and doing a population-weighted assignment of square footage.
+The technical document is found at: https://www.census.gov/programs-surveys/geography/technical-documentation/records-layout/2010-zcta-record-layout.html#par_textimage_3.

+The data is then aggreagted to MODZCTA level using the [NYC DOHMH files] (https://github.com/nychealth/coronavirus-data/tree/master/Geography-resources).
+The MODZCTA square feet value is a population-weighted average of each nested ZCTA value.